LUMC-FCF/FlowMonitor/README.md

 If Packages are missing or not updated, and running the above does not work, install and update packages manually with RStudio.

 # Get Started
-1. Save your QC files on your PC, make sure you "Data_" in the directories files are saved under.
+1. Save your QC files on your PC, make sure you include "Data_" in the directories names files are saved under.
 2. Select a directory with the directory selector.
 3. Press the Import files button.
 4. Press the Pre-Processing button.